fhiso/legacy-format/data-model.md

 ### EDUC   {#EDUC}

-Indicator of a level of education attained.
+Education: indicator of a level of education attained.

 Contexts
 :   .`[INDI]`.`[EDUC]`